Skip to searchSkip to main content

 What it is

 A structured, one-to-one thinking conversation with a facilitator who has no stake in any particular outcome.
-The session works through three questions in sequence.
-The facilitator holds the structure and asks the questions that help you examine your situation with more precision than you can alone.
+Three questions, in sequence, with the space and the questions needed to examine each one properly.

-The thinking the session produces is grounded in thirty years of professional practice and facilitation experience across family law, workplace, civil and commercial mediation.
-The skill of holding a conversation that examines something difficult without directing it toward a predetermined conclusion is what makes this different from coaching, consulting or advice.
+The thinking is grounded in thirty years of professional practice and facilitation experience.
+The skill of holding a conversation that examines something difficult without directing it toward a predetermined conclusion is what makes this different from coaching, consulting, or advice.

 What it is not